johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-12-16-es6-typescript-babel-react-flux-karma.md

   cache: true,
   entry: {
     // The entry point of our application; the script that imports all other scripts in our SPA
     main: './src/main.tsx',

     // The packages that are to be included in vendor.js
-    vendor: [
-      'babel-polyfill',
-      'events',
-      'flux',
-      'react'
-    ]
-  },
+    vendor: ['babel-polyfill', 'events', 'flux', 'react'], },

   // Where the output of our compilation ends up
   output: {
     path: path.resolve(__dirname, './dist/scripts'),
     filename: '[name].js',
-    chunkFilename: '[chunkhash].js'
+    chunkFilename: '[chunkhash].js',
   },

   module: {
-    loaders: [{
+    loaders: [
+      {
         // The loader that handles ts and tsx files.
 These are compiled
         // with the ts-loader and the output is then passed through to the
         // babel-loader.
 The babel-loader uses the es2015 and react presets
         // in order that jsx and es6 are processed.
         test: /\.ts(x?)$/,
         exclude: /node_modules/,
-      loader: 'babel-loader?presets[]=es2015&presets[]=react!ts-loader'
+        loader: 'babel-loader?presets[]=es2015&presets[]=react!ts-loader',
+      },
-    }, {
+      {
         // The loader that handles any js files presented alone.
         // It passes these to the babel-loader which (again) uses the es2015
         // and react presets.
         test: /\.js$/,
         exclude: /node_modules/,
         loader: 'babel',
         query: {
-        presets: ['es2015', 'react']
+          presets: ['es2015', 'react'],
-      }
-    }]
         },
-  plugins: [
+      },
     ],
+  },
+  plugins: [],
   resolve: {
     // Files with the following extensions are fair game for webpack to process
-    extensions: ['', '.webpack.js', '.web.js', '.ts', '.tsx', '.js']
+    extensions: ['', '.webpack.js', '.web.js', '.ts', '.tsx', '.js'],
   },
 };
 ```